VDA5050/VDA5050/VDA5050_EN.md

 The interaction between the mobile robot and the fleet control for 'RELEASE' zones shall be according to figure 16.

 While the mobile robot remains in the 'RELEASE' zone, it keeps the `zoneRequest` object in its state and continues to report `requestStatus` as 'GRANTED' to inform fleet control that it is still inside the zone.
 After mobile robot has exited the zone, it shall remove the corresponding `zoneRequest` entry from its state message.
-When receiving a response with `responseType` 'REVOKED', the mobile robot shall set the `requestStatus` to 'REVOKED' and not enter the 'RELEASE' zone.
+When receiving a response with `responseType` 'REVOKED', the mobile robot shall remove the request from its state.
 When the `leaseExpiry` has passed, the requestStatus shall be set to 'EXPIRED' and the zone shall not be entered.
 If the mobile robot is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall report a warning and react according to the `releaseLossBehavior` defined in the zone definition.

 ![Figure 16 Zone request behavior for a RELEASE zone.](./assets/request_release_zone_access.png)
 >Figure 16 - Zone request behavior for a RELEASE zone.